Nobiliary particle: France

 In France—and in England, largely as a result of the Norman Conquest—the particle de precedes a nom de terre ('name of land') in many families of the French nobility: for example, Maximilien de Béthune.
 A few do not have this particle: for example, Pierre Séguier, Lord Chancellor of France.
-The particle can also be du ('of the' in the masculine form), d' (used, per the rules of orthography, when the nom de terre begins with a vowel; for example, Ferdinand d'Orléans), or des ('of the' in the plural).
+The particle can also be du ('of the' in the masculine form, analogous to de la in the feminine), d' (used, per the rules of orthography, when the nom de terre begins with a vowel; for example, Ferdinand d'Orléans), or des ('of the' in the plural).
 In French, de indicates a link between the land and a person—either landlord or peasant.

 The nobleman was always designated escuyer, for 'squire' in English form (dapifer in Latin), or chevalier for 'knight' (equites in Latin).
 Only knights were designated by the spoken style monseigneur or messire for 'sir' (dominus in Latin), as, for example, "monseigneur Bertrand du Guesclin, chevalier"—in English form, "Sir Bertrand du Guesclin, knight".

 By convention, surnames with the non-noble use of the particle de are spelled as a single word (e.g., "Pierre Dupont"), though many such surnames conserved the de as a separate word.

 Since the sixteenth century, surnames among the French nobility have often been composed of a combination of patronymic names, titles, or noms de terres ('names of lands' or estates) joined by the preposition de, as in "Charles Maurice de Talleyrand-Périgord".
 The use of this particle began to be an essential appearance of nobility.
 Following the end of the Kingdom of France, however, the use of de did not invariably denote nobility.
 In the eighteenth and nineteenth centuries, some middle-class families simply adopted the particle without being ennobled; Maximilien Robespierre's family, for example, used the particle for some generations.